AlsalehAbdullah/QurSim/README.md

 # QurSim
 The QurSim Corpus is filtered due to duplications in the pairwise verses.
+You can read the paper [here](https://aclanthology.org/2021.wanlp-1.19/)

 The original QurSim can be accessed via http://textminingthequran.com/